cmmid/cmmid.github.io/README.md

 # Figures and attachments

 Copy your figures and attachments into the `/topics/{topic}/figures` and `/topics/{topic}/reports` directories accordingly.
-Make sure they have a unique name (chances are someone else has already generated a `figure1.png` file), or create under `/topics/{topic}/figures` specifically for your figures.
+Make sure they have a unique name (chances are someone else has already generated a `figure1.png` file), or create a subdirectory under `/topics/{topic}/figures` specifically for your figures.
 The template contains some example markup demonstrating this.

 # Adding TRANSLATED posts